 In 1987, a change in state law allowed access to records of deaths, marriages and births that took place from 1885 to 1913.

-Searchable Kansas Databases and other Helpful Links
+Searchable Kansas Vital Records Databases and Links